© 2024 WFSU Public Media

 This image taken from a video shows Ryan Routh speaking during an interview at a rally in Kyiv, Ukraine on April 27, 2022.
 Routh has been arrested for an apparent assassination attempt on former President Donald Trump at his West Palm Beach, Fla. golf course on September 15, 2024.

-In court papers filed Monday, agents included a letter Routh allegedly wrote and left with an unidentified person in a box along with other possessions.
-The letter, addressed to “The World” says, “This was an assassination attempt on Donald Trump but I failed you.
+But there was a lot of new evidence submitted by the government, including a letter Routh allegedly wrote months earlier.
+It was in a box which also contained ammunition, a metal pipe, and other things.
+The letter, addressed to “The World” said, “This was an assassination attempt on Donald Trump but I failed you.
 I tried my best and gave it all the gumption I could muster.”

 Copyright 2024 NPR